RuchiraAbeywardhane/Implementation-of-a-Fully-Autonomous-Analog-Controlled-Robot-Using-PID-Controller/README.md

 *  A PWM signal is generated using the PID output and a comparator circuit.
 *  This PWM signal acts as the Base speed of the robot.
 *  Consequently the additional sharp IR sensor will vary the car's speed accordingly.
+*  Therefore the car will accelerate and deaccelerate according to the distance of the wall infront it.

 ![image](https://github.com/LasithaAmarasinghe/Analog-Wall-Follow-Robot/assets/106037441/49f70bd2-af03-46a3-9955-452a3b607f5d)